webdriverio/webdriverio/CONTRIBUTING.md

 ## Back-Porting Bug Fixes

 Starting from v6 the WebdriverIO team tries to backport all features that would be still backwards compatible with older versions.
 The team tries to release a new major version every year (usually around December/January).
-With a new major version update (e.g. v6) we continue to maintain the last version (e.g. v5) and depcrecate the previous maintained version (e.g. v4).
+With a new major version update (e.g. v6) we continue to maintain the last version (e.g. v5) and deprecate the previous maintained version (e.g. v4).
 With that the team commits to always support 2 major versions.

-### As Triager
+### As a Triager

 Everyone triaging or reviewing a PR should label it with `backport-requested` if the changes can be applied to the maintained (previous) version.
 Generally every PR that would not be a breaking change for the previous version should be considered to be ported back.
-If a change relies on features or code pieces that are only available in the current version then a back port can still be considered if you feel comfortable making the necessary adjustments.
+If a change relies on features or code pieces that are only available in the current version, then a back port can still be considered if you feel comfortable making the necessary adjustments.
 That said, don't feel forced to back port code if the time investment and complexity is too high.
 Backporting functionality is a reasonable contribution that can be made by any contributor.

-### As A Merger
+### As a Merger

 Once a PR with a `backport-requested` label got merged, you are responsible for backporting the patch to the older version.
 To do so, pull the latest code from GitHub: